Singleballtheory/Roboger/README.md

 Expected Output: 0, Beep!, Boop!, Won't you be my neighbor?

 Describe: beepBoop()
-Test: "It should replace any number that has the number 3 with "Won't you be my neighbor?"
+Test: "It should replace any number that has a 3 at any index point with "Won't you be my neighbor?"
 Code: beepBoop(13)
 Expected Output: 0, Beep!, Boop!, Won't you be my neighbor?, 4, 5, 6, 7, 8, 9, 10, 11, 12, Won't you be my neighbor?

+Describe: beepBoop()
+Test: "It should replace any number that has a 2 at any index point with "Boop!" except for numbers that contain a 3."
+Code: beepBoop(23)
+Expected Output: 0, Beep!, Boop!, Won't you be my neighbor?, 4, 5, 6, 7, 8, 9, 10, 11, Boop!, Won't you be my neighbor?, 14, 15, 16, 17, 18, 19, Boop!, Boop!, Boop!, Won't you be my neighbor?

+Describe: beepBoop()
+Test: "It should replace any number that has a 1 at any index point with "Beep!" except for numbers that contain a 3 or a 2."
+Code: beepBoop(13)
+Expected Output: 0, Beep!, Boop!, Won't you be my neighbor?, 4, 5, 6, 7, 8, 9, Beep!, Beep!, Boop!, Won't you be my neighbor?